Apex graph: Embeddings

 If G is an apex graph with apex v, and τ is the minimum number of faces needed to cover all the neighbors of v in a planar embedding of G \ {v}, then G may be embedded onto a two-dimensional surface of genus τ – 1: simply add that number of bridges to the planar embedding, connecting together all the faces into which v must be connected.
 For instance, adding a single vertex to an outerplanar graph (a graph with τ = 1) produces a planar graph.
-When G \ {v} is 3-connected, his bound is within a constant factor of optimal: every surface embedding of G requires genus at least τ/160.
+When G \ {v} is 3-connected, this bound is within a constant factor of optimal: every surface embedding of G requires genus at least τ/160.
 However, it is NP-hard to determine the optimal genus of a surface embedding of an apex graph.

 By using SPQR trees to encode the possible embeddings of the planar part of an apex graph, it is possible to compute a drawing of the graph in the plane in which the only crossings involve the apex vertex, minimizing the total number of crossings, in polynomial time.
 However, if arbitrary crossings are allowed, it becomes NP-hard to minimize the number of crossings, even in the special case of apex graphs formed by adding a single edge to a planar graph.

 Apex graphs are also linklessly embeddable in three-dimensional space: they can be embedded in such a way that each cycle in the graph is the boundary of a disk that is not crossed by any other feature of the graph.
 A drawing of this type may be obtained by drawing the planar part of the graph in a plane, placing the apex above the plane, and connecting the apex by straight-line edges to each of its neighbors.
 Linklessly embeddable graphs form a minor-closed family with the seven graphs in the Petersen family as their minimal forbidden minors; therefore, these graphs are also forbidden as minors for the apex graphs.
 However, there exist linklessly embeddable graphs that are not apex graphs.